JoseFRuiz/bioacoustics_speech_recognition/README.md

 - Output files (`.wav`, etc.) will be saved in your local project directory
 - Make sure to add `.env` to your `.gitignore` file to avoid committing your Hugging Face token
 - The Docker setup uses Python 3.13, which is required for audioop-lts and compatible with all project dependencies
+- EcoVAD is specifically designed for eco-acoustic data and may perform better on natural soundscapes than general-purpose VAD models